sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

 sipsorcery route --from livekit:demo-room --to web --audio-codec opus           # ...and in a SEPARATE process, subscribe to that room and watch it in a browser

 # Bridge: connect two duplex endpoints BOTH ways (full duplex).
 Where route is directional (--from/--to),
-# bridge is symmetric and order-agnostic. v0.1 endpoints: web (a browser mic+speaker page) and agent (an
+# bridge is symmetric and order-agnostic. v0.1 endpoints: web (a browser mic+speaker page), agent (an
-# Azure speech-to-text -> LLM -> Azure text-to-speech voice agent).
-See "The bridge verb" below.
+# Azure speech-to-text -> LLM -> Azure text-to-speech voice agent) and openai (the OpenAI Realtime API).
+# See "The bridge verb" below.
-sipsorcery bridge web agent --open    # open a browser and TALK to a voice agent (e.g. Max Headroom)
+sipsorcery bridge web agent --open             # open a browser and TALK to an Azure voice agent (e.g. Max Headroom) sipsorcery bridge web openai --open            # ...or talk to an OpenAI Realtime agent (OPENAI_API_KEY) sipsorcery bridge web openai --avatar --open   # ...with a lip-synced video face (mouth driven by the speech envelope)

 # Cloudflare TURN: fetch short lived credentials from the Realtime TURN API and confirm a relay
 # candidate can be allocated.
 Credentials default to the CLOUDFLARE_TURN_KEY_ID and